 Busuu

 Busuu Review.
-Personally, the best foreign language study app.
+Personally, the best foreign language study app

-• The first time I used the app, I used the free version, and from the middle, I used the paid version with a discount.
+- The first time I used the app, I used the free version, and from the middle I used the paid version with a discount.
 Therefore, the screenshots or contents of the text may differ slightly from those of others.

-• Also, since I’m studying Spanish with the Busuu app, the screen may be a little different from the English that most people will study.
+- Also, since I’m studying Spanish with the Busuu app, the screen may be a little different from the English that most people will study.

 Table of Contents

-Busuu feels the app is fairly organized.
+Busuu feels that the app is fairly organized.

 A1, A2 These aren’t simple medals, the app itself has a fairly high level of difficulty.

 Busuu is more systematic than other apps.
 It uses the European language standard, so the app goes up in steps from A1 to A2 as it gets higher.
 And when you first use the app, you can set a specific goal of which step you want to study by setting which step you want to study within a few months.
-So I feel that my level has gone up as the steps go up.
+So I feel that my level has definitely gone up as the steps go up.

 Just for reference, I passed the A1 test after my third attempt, and even then, it was quite challenging.
 I study for about an hour a day, and now I’m in the middle of A2.
-Honestly, I’m just barely keeping up at this level… I think I’ll take the A2 exam next month, but I think I’ll have to study a lot to pass.
+Honestly, I’m just barely keeping up at this level. ..
+I think I’ll take the A2 exam next month, but I think I’ll have to study a lot to pass.

 Busuu is also characterized by strong community features.

-There are many features, such as being reviewed by others
+There are many features such as being reviewed by others

 Busuu has a community feature too, but it’s a little different from Duolingo.
 In Duolingo, friends are just other players who are playing the game together, but in Busuu, other people feel like kind of helpers.
-In Duolingo, friends are usually like just “Friend so-and-so has been studying for several days in a row.
+In Duolingo, friends is usually like just “Friend so-and-so has been studying for several days in a row.
 Send Congratulations!”
-(There’s even someone who has studied for over 1,500 days in a row!
-Wow…)
+(There’s even someone who has studied for over 1,500 days in a row! wow…) On the other hand, in this app, the main function is to get feedback on tasks within the app (such as speaking or writing on a specific topic), or to give feedback to others.
+Of course, since the main function is to study, there is no function to have conversations with other people or anything like that.

 As a side note, the microphone recognizes the speech for tasks, but it does not recognize the speech when I repeat words.
 It used to recognize speech well, but it stopped recognizing speech recently.
-Duolingo has not recognized speech for a long time, and it is a common problem that many people have experienced in Reddit, but it may be a personal bug in Busuu.
+Duolingo has not recognized speech for a long time, and it is a common problem that many people have experienced on Reddit, but it may be a personal bug in Busuu.
 I don’t know the exact cause.

 It’s a pity that Busuu doesn’t have a lifetime ticket, but it has its own value for money.